Jurgen Klopp: Overturning Manchester City's European ban not a good day for football

 "I think that would automatically lead to a world super league, with like 10 clubs."

-Tottenham boss Jose Mourinho has branded the decision to overturn Manchester City's European ban "disgraceful" and a "disaster".
+Tottenham boss Jose Mourinho has branded the decision to fine Man City but overturn their European ban "disgraceful" and a "disaster".

 Mourinho said: "If Manchester City is not guilty of it, to be punished by some million is a disgrace.
 If you're not guilty you're not punished.
 In the other way, if you're guilty you should be banned.
 In any case, it's a disaster.